 - Constant worry that things are left undone

-- Boredom (sometimes have become accustom to anxiety or hype)
+- Boredom (sometimes have become anxiety or hype)

 - Question competency

 - Over smoking, eating, playing computer games, etc

 - Lack of desire to talk to people

 - Lack of interest in things, even those you use to enjoy

 Lessen the amount of incoming stimulation (music, people, new projects)